Get in on the Bose name with these great headphones

 - Can't be folded for compact storing

-Bose's Noise Canceling Headphones 700 feature excellent comfort and sound, great battery life, and a super customizable ANC mode.

-Best Value: Bose SoundSport Wireless
+Best value: Bose SoundSport Wireless

 If you're looking for the best bang for your buck, look no further than the Bose SoundSport Wireless.

 Overall, the sound quality is good.
-The bass is overemphasized ever so slightly, but it's flat across the board, giving a consistent response from the bass.
-The midrange is relatively flat and consistent as well, with the range being slightly underemphasized.
-The low-treble is flat and neutral, while the mid- and upper-treble are inconsistent and will cause piercing and sharpness to some songs.
-Dynamic range is solid and soundstage is mediocre compared to other in-ear earbuds.
+There's a slight boost in the bass and a more substantial boost in the treble, which emits a "bright" sound signature.
+This means that hi-hats from drums, horns, and some female vocals will sound louder than the rest of the sound.
+Still, the SoundSport Wireless sound excellent for their form factor.

 Comfort is excellent as well.
 You get several ear tip sizes in the box to help with sizing and fit.
-Similar to other buds in the SoundSport line, the wings and ear tips are a single piece, adding extra stability when you have them in your ear.
+Like other buds in the SoundSport line, the wings and ear tips are a single piece, adding extra stability when you have them in your ear.

 Battery life is pretty decent with the SoundSport Wireless with up to six hours of usage on a single charge.
-Not quite a full workday's worth of listening, but the SoundSport Wireless make up for it with up to an hour of listening time when you plug them in for 15 minutes.
-A full charge will take roughly two hours and the SoundSport Wireless charge over the older Micro-USB connector.
+Not quite an entire workday's worth of listening, but they make up for it with up to an hour of listening time when you plug them in for 15 minutes.
+A full charge will take roughly two hours, and the SoundSport Wireless charges over the older micro-USB connector.

 Pros: